 6.1.3.
 National Oceanic and Atmospheric Administration (NOAA) Polar-Orbiting Satellites.
-Two primary operational NOAA polar orbiting satellites, NOAA-14 and NOAA-15, provide imaging coverage four times a day over a respective area in 5 spectral channels.
-These Advanced Television Infrared Observation Satellites (NOAA Series) cross the United States twice daily near the equatorial crossing times indicated in Table 6-2.
+Two primary operational NOAA polar orbiting satellites, NOAA-14 and NOAA-15, provide image coverage four times a day over a respective area in 5 spectral channels.
+These satellites cross the U.S. twice per day at 12-hour intervals for each geographical area near the Equatorial crossing times listed in Table 6-1.
+NOAA-15 provides the same capabilities as previous NOAA satellites, except for the addition of an Advanced Microwave Sounder Unit (AMSU).
+However, the AVHRR instrument on NOAA-15 has experienced difficulties, and the NOAA-12 AVHRR instrument has been partly used in place of the NOAA-15 AVHRR since August 1, 2000.
+Testing continues on the NOAA-15 AVHRR instrument in hopes that it will provide continuous, reliable data.
 Data are available via direct readout--high resolution picture transmission (HRPT) or automatic picture transmission (APT)--or central processing.
 Data from the Advanced Very High Resolution Radiometer (AVHRR) are available on a limited basis through the GOES distribution system (Figure 6-1).
 The Air Force Weather Agency (AFWA), Offutt AFB, NE, receives global NOAA imagery data direct from central readout sites on a pass-by-pass basis.
 The Command and Data Acquisition (CDA) stations at Fairbanks, AL, and Wallops, VA, acquire recorded global area coverage data, and then route the data to NESDIS computer facilities in Suitland, MD, where the data are processed and distributed to the NOAA, the DOD, and private communities.
 New ground equipment installed at various NWS regions including Kansas City and Miami (TPC), enable direct readout and data processing of AVHRR data from NOAA-14 and NOAA-15.
 The high resolution polar data and products generated at TPC complement other satellite data sources to support tropical mission objectives.
-Data from NOAA-12 remain available to APT and HRPT direct-readout users, but otherwise is not being utilized.

 6.1.3.1.
 NOAA-15.
-NOAA-15 is in full operational use with the exception of some Advanced Microwave Sounder Unit (AMSU) products.
-The type of data and products provided will be the same as the current operational polar orbiting satellite, NOAA-14, except for the addition of the AMSU and an AVHRR shortwave channel at 1.6 microns.
-New sounder-based derived products will include rain rate, total precipitable water, and surface winds over water.
-These new products are expected to be operational in early 2000.
+NOAA-15 is in full operational use.
+The type of data and products provided are the same as the current operational polar orbiting satellite, NOAA-14, except for the addition of the AMSU and an AVHRR shortwave channel at 1.6 microns.
+New sounder-based derived products include rain rate, total precipitable water, and surface winds over water.

 6.1.3.2.
-NOAA-L. NOAA-L (NOAA-16 on orbit) is scheduled to be launched on August 9, 2000.
-NOAA-L will carry the same instrumentation as NOAA-15.
+NOAA-16.
+NOAA-16 was successfully launched on September 21, 2000.
+This new satellite will have the same capabilities as NOAA-15 and is slated to replace NOAA-14 as an operational satellite by late March 2001.